This document describes how to create an elastic cluster in the TKE console to help you get started with Elastic Kubernetes Service (EKS).

 - Cluster Network: an existing VPC for elastic clusters.
 You can select a subnet of the VPC to serve as a container network for the elastic cluster.
 For more information, see VPC Documentation.

-- Container Network: assigns an IP address for containers in the cluster.
-The IP should be in the range the of container network.
+- Container CIDR: assigns an IP address for containers in the cluster.
+The IP addresses are in the IP address range of the container network.
 Pods in an elastic cluster directly use the IP addresses of a VPC subnet.
-We recommend that you select a subnet with sufficient available IP addresses and is not shared with other products.
+We recommend that you select a subnet with sufficient available IP addresses that does not conflict with other products.
 For more information, see Container Network Description.

 In EKS, pods directly run on the specified VPC.
 Each pod is bound to an ENI in the specified VPC throughout its lifecycle.
 You can view the ENIs bound to the pods in the ENI List.